drewbarontini/documents/TIL.md

 - In the console, you can type `_` as the previous command (e.g. `user = _` setting `user` to the previous command you just ran).
 - In Haml, to add punctuation after a `link_to`, do `= link_to('Text', '#') + '.'`.
 You can also add a `= succeed '.' do` block around the `link_to`.
+- If you have a merge conflict with `db/schema.rb`, you can just run `rake db:migrate` to clear up the file.

 **Terminal/iTerm on OS X**